Hymn History: Angels From the Realms of Glory Micah Hendry

 When James was 8 years old, his parents entrusted him to fellow believers in the community and left for the West Indies.
 As young James waved farewell to his zealous parents, he would be seeing them for the last time.
 Just 4 years later, his parents passed away from illness on the mission field.

 Young Montgomery would spend the next 9 years in restless wonderings.
 No job seemed to suit him.
 His gifts in writing and poetry were not gaining any attention.
 He was frustrated and on the verge of giving up.
 It was here that the opportunity to work at Sheffield Register appeared.
 Montgomery spent several years working under the guidance of the editor there.
-However, a wealthy investor bought the paper and established James as the head of it.
-Montgomery dove into his work and tackled many issues of his day.
+Eventually, a wealthy investor bought the paper and established James as the head of it.
+Montgomery dove into his work with vigor, tackling many of the issues in his day.

-The biggest change of his life occurred in 1814; He became a true follower of the Lord Jesus Christ.
+The greatest change of his life occurred in 1814; He became a true follower of the Lord Jesus Christ.
+(Click HERE to learn what that means.)
 He had been very interested in the faith and understood its importance, yet, it was here that he placed his faith in the Lord Jesus.
 His life changed dramatically!
 He began to use his gifts in poetry and writing to share God’s Word through Hymns.
 In total, Montgomery would pen over 400 hymns.

 It is here that we turn Christmas Eve, 1816.
 Readers of The Iris (previously the Sheffield Register) opened the paper to find a Christmas poem entitled The Nativity.
 This poem was written by James Montgomery and became the cherished hymn, “Angels From the Realms of Glory.”
 He published it in his 1853 book, Original Hymns.